Techrobo/Non_Local_Means_OpenCL/README.md

 By: Shubham Gupta (3506475)
 Master of Science Information Technology

-Use the gpulabproject for linux and extract it in server as Opencl-Basics-Linux folder In the terminal : cd gpulabproject mkdir build
+Use the gpulabproject.zip(For github repo : Non_Local_Means_OpenCL-main.zip ) for linux and extract it in server as Opencl-Basics-Linux folder
+In the terminal :
+cd gpulabproject
+mkdir build